marmottetranquille/aMi/README.md

 #### Run script files (Version 0.1)

-Run current file in the integrated command window.
+Run .m file from editors or from the file explorer window.

 #### Run selected code (Version 0.2)